 Kate Stewart received an MFA from The University of Pennsylvania and a BA from Dickinson College.
-She lives in Pennsylvania where she is Professor of Art at West Chester University.
+She lives and works in Pennsylvania, and is Professor of Art at West Chester University.

 Kate is also an avid gardener and has been instrumental in bringing a pigment garden to West Chester University's E.O.
 Bull Center for the Arts.